Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 ## Getting Started

-As noted in the prerequisites section of the readme file, this project requires that you have Node.js and Mirth Connect installed for development.
+Ensure you have all prerequisites installed (including any optional ones), as noted in the [prerequisites section of the readme file](./README.md#prerequisites).

-With those in place, you can fork the repository, clone it, and then run `npm install` to install all development dependencies.
+With those in place, you can fork the repository, clone it, and then run `npm install` to install all dependencies.

 ### Development Workflow